-Audi A3 review - Practicality, comfort and boot space
+Audi A3 - Practicality, comfort and boot space

-With no three-door or convertible models available, the A3 range consists of the more practical five-door Sportback and the four-door Saloon versions.
-Factor in the efficient engine line-up and a choice of fine manual or auto gearboxes, and the A3 not only offers premium luxury, but is also a functional, family-friendly proposition.
+With no three-door or convertible models available, the Audi A3 range consists of the more practical five-door Sportback and the four-door Saloon versions that’ll fit better with family life.

-The Audi A3 has always provided premium levels of comfort, even if you opt for the stiffer sports suspension that comes with S line-spec models.
-The seats are comfortable and the cabin is well insulated from road noise, making the A3 a particularly pleasant place to be.
+The Audi A3 has always provided premium levels of comfort.
+The seats are comfortable, and all versions come with four-way electrically adjustable lumbar support in order to fine tune the driving position.
+The cabin is well insulated from road noise, making the A3 a particularly refined place to be on longer trips.

 Specifying a car in Sport trim or above brings a useful split-folding rear bench seat – folding fully, or in a 40:20:40 configuration.
 It also includes a centre armrest with cup holders.

 The A3 is 4,343mm long, 1,984mm wide (including mirrors) and stands 1,425 tall.
 The Mercedes A-Class is a little longer at 4,445mm, slightly wider at 1,992mm, but has a lower roofline with an overall height of 1,412mm.

 The fourth-generation A3 is slightly longer and wider than its predecessor, and this brings the advantages of increased head and legroom throughout the cabin.
 Four passengers can sit comfortably, with the rear middle seat best used for shorter journeys.

 Two ISOFIX points are provided on the rear bench's outer positions, and you can add another child seat anchor point on the front passenger seat for free.